NixOS/rfcs/rfcs/0145-doc-strings.md

 **Proposed headings:**

 Use markdown headings `# <Heading>`.
-This allows best compatibility with the aleady specified markdown/commonmark format.
+This allows best compatibility with the already specified markdown/commonmark format.
 Allowing for easy and intuitive usage for comments.

-## Why we should do this
+## Consequences to not implementing this

-- Find all comments that are part of the documentation
-- Render them using markdown
-- Connect the documentation to the exact places in the nix code.

 - By not implementing this feature, nix loses the ability for tool-generated documentation.
 - Documentation will not defined by nixdoc, instead the community-implementation solution to the standard.